-My family has lived in Suffield, Connecticut for about 7 years.
+My family has lived in Suffield, CT for about 7 years.
 Suffield borders Western Massachusetts, and often times, it can feel like we belong more to Massachusetts, then to Connecticut because we spend so much time there.
 Historically, Suffield was a Massachusetts town, traded to Connecticut in 1749.
 When Back Road Ramblers offered me a guest spot in their hometown series, I wasn’t sure I would have a lot to offer when discussing Suffield as a tourist destination.
 But when I began to really think about all the things this town offers, I found a new appreciation for the town my children are growing up in.

 While Suffield has been growing in recent years, with larger homes and families with larger incomes moving in, it has deep roots in the agriculture industry.
-I love that on any given day, we can stop at a local stand and pick up eggs or produce.
-There are always self serve carts to purchase pumpkins or a wreathe for our front door in season.
+I love that on any given day, we can stop at a local farm stand and pick up eggs or produce.
+There are always self serve carts to purchase pumpkins or a wreath for our front door in season.
 We have Markowski’s Christmas Tree Farm, that provides a cut your own experience and sleigh rides to the tree of your choice.

-While maybe not the most politically correct crop, Suffield has deep ties to the tobacco industry.
-There are still several working farms in town and throughout Connecticut, that grow the most sought after tobacco leaf in the cigar industry, providing the outer wrap of all high end cigars in the world.
+While maybe not the most politically correct crop, Suffield, CT has deep ties to the tobacco industry.
+There are still several working farms in town and throughout Connecticut, that grow the most sought after tobacco leaf in the cigar industry, providing the outer wrap of all high-end cigars in the world.
 My generation and many prior to mine spent their 14th summer learning how to harvest and hang these leaves, being tutored in the art of sewing leaves and maintaining them for sale.
-Broad leaf tobacco is the #1 most lucrative crop in Connecticut.
+Broadleaf tobacco is the #1 most lucrative crop in Connecticut.
 Regardless of your feelings, these tobacco barns dot our landscape, not only throughout Suffield, but throughout the more rural areas of Connecticut as well.
 Our town would be barren without the shadows of these big, multicolored buildings, some still housing the leaves, others vacant for generations and falling down, still others being re-purposed into storage barns and recreational usage.

-Outdoor Recreation in Suffield, Connecticut
+Outdoor Recreation in Suffield, CT

 We are not just a farming community.
-There are many opportunities for outdoor recreation in town, including numerous hiking trails, paved bike paths, a town lake, a park with a multipurpose pond, and a well known amusement park nearby for summer time fun.
+There are many opportunities for outdoor recreation in town, including numerous hiking trails, paved bike paths, a town lake, a park with a multipurpose pond, and a well-known amusement park nearby for summertime fun.

-Hiking Trails in Suffield
+Hiking Trails in Suffield, CT

 The Metacomet Trail is a 50 + mile hiking trail with beautiful views of the Connecticut Valley.
 This is part of the New England National Scenic Trail, which includes the Metacomet, Monadnock and Mattabesett Trails, from Guilford, CT to Mount Monadnock, New Hampshire.
-The trail can be reached, either through a path in Suffield’s Sunrise Park, or at a few other locations, on Mountain Road (Route 168) in West Suffield.
+The trail can be reached, either through a path in Suffield’s Sunrise Park or at a few other locations, on Mountain Road (Route 168) in West Suffield.
 There are some steep inclines and the terrain can be fairly rocky, but there are beautiful views in numerous locations.

 Paved Bicycle and Multi-Purpose Trails in Suffield

 We have an entrance to two bike paths; the Farmington Canal Heritage Trail and the Windsor Locks Canal Trail.
 The Farmington Canal Heritage Trail is part of the Rails for Trails initiative in the US.
-When complete, it will offer a bicycle path with over 80 miles of paved, off road trails.
+When complete, it will offer a bicycle path with over 80 miles of paved, off-road trails.
 There are a few incomplete areas, but the trail will run from Northampton, Massachusetts to New Haven, CT.
 The trail is the old New Haven Northampton Rail Road Line.
-Currently the trail is paved completely from Westfield, MA to Farmington, CT offering a 28 mile continuous pathway for recreation.
-We often spend time walking or biking here in spring, summer and fall, and it is a great area for snow shoeing in winter.
+Currently, the trail is paved completely from Westfield, MA to Farmington, CT offering a 28-mile continuous pathway for recreation.
+We often spend time walking or biking here in spring, summer, and fall, and it is a great area for snowshoeing in winter.

-The Windsor Locks Canal Trail is a 4.5 mile paved path that takes riders along the Connecticut River and offers beautiful views of the water and this historic canal, originally constructed in 1829.
+The Windsor Locks Canal Trail is a 4.5-mile paved path that takes riders along the Connecticut River and offers beautiful views of the water and this historic canal, originally constructed in 1829.
 There is access from the path to the waterfront where you can fish either on the banks of the water or off the bridge at the entrance to the trail.

 The state of Connecticut recently completed roadwork on the Enfield/Suffield Bridge that included a continuation to the bike path across the bridge into the much larger town of Enfield, CT, in their downtown Thompsonville Section.
-The path that leads across the Enfield/Suffield Bridge is open year round, however the rest of the trail is open April to November.
+The path that leads across the Enfield/Suffield Bridge is open year round, however, the rest of the trail is open April to November.
 Be advised, there have been times recently when the path has been closed to visitors because Eagles have been finding this a favorite spot to nest.
 Be sure to check out the links provided above for any possible closings.

 Lake Congamond is located in West Suffield and is shared by the neighboring town of Southwick, Massachusetts.
-Technically three distinct bodies of water- North, South and Middle Ponds, this is a multi use lake, with tons of boaters and jet skiers in summer, a fairly large swimming area, called Babb’s Beach, and fishing in summer and winter.
-This is a 465 acre lake, with several little businesses and restaurants around the lake, including Red Riding Hood’s Basket Cafe.
+Technically three distinct bodies of water- North, South and Middle Ponds, this is a multi-use lake, with tons of boaters and jet skiers in summer, a fairly large swimming area, called Babb’s Beach, and fishing in summer and winter.
+This is a 465-acre lake, with several little businesses and restaurants around the lake, including Red Riding Hood’s Basket Cafe.
 Technically in Southwick, MA, this adorable remodeled 1900’s General Store, offers ice cream, fresh baked goods, sandwiches, and an assortment of treats to bikers and boaters all season long.

-The town of Suffield purchased Sunrise Park from the estate of a long time resident, in 1966.
-This 130 acre park can be used by town residents and their guests, free of charge.
+The town of Suffield purchased Sunrise Park from the estate of a long-time resident, in 1966.
+This 130-acre park can be used by town residents and their guests, free of charge.
 There are picnic benches, a small sandy beach at White’s Pond for swimming, fishing or canoeing at the lake and hiking trails, including a Braille trail.
 The Braille Trail was donated by Suffield resident Nate Book, as a project to complete his Eagle Scout Badge.
 It is a really cool way to allow a seeing impaired person to enjoy nature by putting up a rope to guide them with Braille signs of interesting natural resources and wildlife.
-There are two small playgrounds, and a multipurpose building for gatherings that residences can rent.
-I joined a hiking group recently, and we have been exploring the trails around the park, and challenging ourselves by following the trail that leads to the Metacomet Trail.
+There are two small playgrounds and a multipurpose building for gatherings that residences can rent.
+I joined a hiking group recently, and we have been exploring the trails around the park and challenging ourselves by following the trail that leads to the Metacomet Trail.
 It is a fairly steep incline and has rocky terrain.
 It has been a fun challenge; especially considering it is winter in New England and we are determined to enjoy our surroundings regardless of the weather.

 Six Flags New England

 Our proximity to Massachusetts is a great bonus for our family as we spend many summer evenings at Six Flags New England.
 Because we are less than 2 miles away, we often enter the park just a few hours before closing, when most patrons have called it a day, and are able to ride all our favorites with virtually no line.
-Six Flags offers some of the largest coasters on the East Coast, an outdoor water park, included in the price of admission, and several toddler only areas with rides for the little ones and splash pads for those sweltering New England summer days.
+Six Flags offers some of the largest coasters on the East Coast, an outdoor water park, included in the price of admission, and several toddler-only areas with rides for the little ones and splash pads for those sweltering New England summer days.